Thinkmill/ts-gql/README.md

 ## Non-Goals

-- ~~Improve the experience of creating GraphQL APIs, [Nexus](https://www.nexusjs.org/) does a really great job of this~~ (This may change!
-I'm experimenting with an API, it will be disconnected from the rest of ts-gql but will likely live in the same repo because it serves a similar goal of making GraphQL type-safe)
+- Improve the experience of creating GraphQL APIs

 ## Thanks